 Children with physical and visual disabilities were sometimes mainstreamed into the wider student population.
 There were schools available for persons with developmental disabilities and for children who were hard of hearing, deaf, blind, or visually impaired.
 Children with disabilities faced barriers in education, and there were few employment opportunities for adults with disabilities.
 NGOs reported they had no record, knowledge, or reports of children with disabilities being institutionalized in any of the state homes for juveniles.

 While there were no reports of discrimination, civil society representatives reported difficulty obtaining data on discrimination.

 NGOs complained that government officials did not test persons held at state facilities, e.g., at the state psychiatric facility, for HIV.
 Civil society groups reported health-care workers occasionally did not maintain appropriate patient confidentiality with respect to HIV or AIDS status.

 Acts of Violence, Criminalization, and Other Abuses Based on Sexual Orientation and Gender Identity

-Civil society representatives reported widespread societal discrimination against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons.
-A resort reportedly denied a request by an LGBTI couple to hold their wedding there.
-Some openly LGBTI persons faced verbal harassment and at times physical abuse, including a reported public attack on a gay man walking down the street.
-Civil society groups reported LGBTI persons were forced to leave public buses, denied jobs or left jobs due to a hostile work environment, and harassed by members of the public.
+Civil society representatives reported widespread societal discrimination against lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) persons.
+Some openly LGBTQI+ persons faced verbal harassment and physical abuse, including a reported public attack on a gay man walking in the street.
+Civil society groups reported LGBTQI+ persons were forced to leave public buses, denied jobs, or left jobs due to a hostile work environment.

-The law criminalizes consensual same-sex relations and consensual same-sex intercourse between men with a maximum penalty of up to 10 years in prison.
-Attempted consensual same-sex sexual intercourse between men is punishable by five years in prison.
-The law was not enforced in practice.
+The law criminalizes consensual same-sex sexual acts of “gross indecency” (defined as sexual acts other than intercourse) as well as “buggery” (consensual intercourse between men) with a maximum penalty of up to 10 years in prison.
+Attempted consensual sexual intercourse between men is punishable by five years in prison.
+None of these laws was enforced in practice.